-- b.
-There is contemporary evidence of discrimination against M/WBEs in the relevant marketplace.
-Some practices within the marketplace have the effect of causing disadvantage to M/WBE firms and undermine their ability to compete.
+- ii.
+MTA found contemporary evidence of discrimination against M/WBEs in the relevant marketplace.
+Some practices within the marketplace had the effect of causing disadvantage to M/WBE firms and undermine their ability to compete.
 MTA found particularized evidence of negative stereotypes against M/WBEs, and qualitative evidence obtained through interviews of business owners and searches of judicial opinions in Broward County confirmed a history of fraud and collusion and other exclusionary practices of prime contractors to avoid utilizing M/WBE subcontractors and subconsultants.
-Such practices adversely affect M/WBE contract participation, growth, and competitiveness.
-As noted above, the MTA Disparity Study contains extensive evidence of discrimination against M/WBE business owners when seeking commercial credit within the local market.
-Credit is a necessary attribute for a firm to be successful in each of the industries from which the SBBC makes purchases; especially in the construction industry wherein credit availability affects access to bonding.
-Bonding is often a prerequisite to being able to bid on School Board construction contracts. - c.
+Such practices were found to have adversely affected M/WBE contract participation, growth, and competitiveness.
+As noted above, the MTA Disparity Study contained extensive evidence of discrimination against M/WBE business owners when seeking commercial credit within the local market.
+Credit is a necessary attribute for a firm to be successful in each of the industries from which the SBBC makes purchases, especially in the construction industry, wherein credit availability affects access to bonding.
+Bonding is often a prerequisite to being able to bid on SBBC construction contracts. - iii.
 The MTA Disparity Study's threshold analysis of M/WBE participation on smaller contracts ruled out differences in capacity as the explanation for significant disparities in the underutilization of M/WBE firms in SBBC contracts.
-However, significant anecdotal evidence supports the finding that unequal access to capital leads to unequal access to bonding and unequal access to bonding reduces the size of bid opportunities and the magnitude of business earnings for M/WBE firms competing for SBBC contracts.
-Accordingly, such discrimination adversely affects the availability, growth, capacity, and size of M/WBE firms. - d.
-Other forms of marketplace discrimination identified by the MTA Disparity Study such as slow payment by prime contractors, good old boy networks that exclude M/WBEs from prime contract and subcontract opportunities, manipulation of the bidding process to deny M/WBE firms adequate time to respond to bid requests, and unfair denial of contract awards also adversely affect the ability of M/WBE firms to compete for School Board contracts. - 3.
-This Policy further seeks to exercise the spending powers of the School Board in a manner that promotes economic inclusion of all segments of the business population, regardless of race or gender, so as to maximize the economic vitality and development of the region that the School Board serves, and to maximize future economic opportunities for the students that the School Board is responsible for educating.
+However, significant anecdotal evidence supported a finding that unequal access to capital leads to unequal access to bonding.
+Unequal access to bonding reduces the size of bid opportunities and the magnitude of business earnings for M/WBE firms competing for SBBC contracts.
+Accordingly, such discrimination adversely affects the availability, growth, capacity, and size of M/WBE firms. - iv.
+Other forms of marketplace discrimination identified by the MTA Disparity Study such as slow payment by prime contractors, "good old boy" networks that exclude M/WBEs from prime contract and subcontract opportunities, manipulation of the bidding process to deny M/WBE firms adequate time to respond to bid requests, and unfair denial of contract awards also adversely affect the ability of M/WBE firms to compete for SBBC contracts.